reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ### DoubleBinaryOperator

-The `DoubleBinaryOperator` interface represents an operation upon two double-valued operands and producing a double-valued result.
+**The `DoubleBinaryOperator` interface represents an operation upon two double-valued operands and producing a double-valued result.**
 ```java
 @FunctionalInterface
 public interface DoubleBinaryOperator {
   double applyAsDouble(double left, double right);
 }
 ```

-**This is the primitive type specialization of `BinaryOperator` for `double`.** This is a functional interface whose functional method is `applyAsDouble(double, double).`.
+**This is the primitive type specialization of `BinaryOperator` for `double`.** This is a functional interface whose functional method is `applyAsDouble(double, double)`.

 Following example shows how to use `DoubleBinaryOperator`: